simonbowly/lp-generators/README.md

 # Running the Experiments

 Scripts to reproduce experimental results are contained in the scripts/ directory.

-Regenerate results using seed values stored in seed_files/ directory:

-    make

-Generate new results (with the same parameter distributions and search targets) using system random seeds:

-    make -f MakeRandom.make

-Generate figures from the result set:

-    python analysis.py
+To generate results using system random seeds, simply run `make` from this directory.
+Figures showing feature and performance distributions of the generated instance sets can be produced using the Jupyter notebook scripts/figures.ipynb